Events: Tour of the Catskills 2018

 Mike: Do not get off that f***ing bike

 Some two-hundred-sixty cyclists descended upon the welcoming town Tannersville, NY, for the Eleventh Annual Tour of the Catskills.
 There was plenty of excitement going into this year’s event.
 The finish line was moved onto Main Street at the Last Chance Antiques and Cafe.
-If you’ve read Tour of the Catskill write-ups from other years you’ll know the story will end up at that bar.
+If you’ve read Tour of the Catskill write-ups from other years you’ll know the story will end up there.
 Also different this year was the welcoming of Chatham Brewing as a guest brewer.
-Last Chance Antiques and Cafe set up a welcome room exclusively for the participants.
+Last Chance Antiques and Cafe set up a private room exclusively for the participants.
 And then there was one other fact that I missed.

 I managed to stay with several riders through the middle portion.
 Having ridden the velodrome the night before my legs felt comforted at the grinding category four climb out of Prattsville.
-I bounced back and forth with groups while trying to absorb the beauty of the Catskill region.
+I bounced back and forth with groups trying to absorb the beauty of the Catskill region.
 We passed the small cemetery I set out to photograph.
 I got a photo of it.
 We passed the new log cabin.
 I did not get to photograph it, nor did I see the owner to ask him about it.
 The weather cleared in our favor too.
 For the middle twenty miles I saw next to no people in cars.
 This is a peaceful place to ride.

 With the heavy rains over the last few weeks, the Catskill regions' big and small waterfalls have come to life.
 Very rarely did a moment pass without the sound of rushing water.
 It trickled down the center of the road.
 It bisected the road in waves.
 Water bubbled in drainage ditches.
 But in dramatic fashion it crossed beneath roadways or doused the road from higher elevation.
 Water was everywhere.
 The sun had come out and the humidity hung in the air.
 I stayed on top of hydration with the Untapped Ginger Mapleaid.
 I selected it because of its elevated sodium levels.

-I spent the middle portions enjoying the ever- changing views.
+I spent the middle portion enjoying the ever- changing views.
 The sun was a strobe as swirling clouds moved in and out of its rays.
 I gained immense enjoyment over long descents where varying air currents of warm and cool pockets provided relief.
 At exactly mile 36 I enjoyed pure euphoria as all the conditions plus an enjoyable descent into Durham came together.
 This was one of the reasons I came back to the Tour of the Catskills.

 My progress in the middle excited me.
 I passed mile forty in around two hours.
 I did the maths as well as a system check to make sure I wasn’t overdoing it for the climb at the end.
 I felt good.
 I took a water bottle from the volunteer at mile 40 and chugged it.
 That felt good.
 With an odd sensation I found myself firing along on Hearts Content Road, a road which occupied ten percent of the ride’s distance.
-I was being helped by a comfortable tailwind plus new asphalt.
+I was being helped by a comfortable tailwind and new asphalt.
 I felt as though I had a team delivering me to the base of Platte Clove Road where the ride would truly begin.
 Here the route deviated from years previous and accessed Bogart Road.
 Looking ahead and behind I was the only cyclists in sight for its length.
 I even asked a bearded gentleman with a scraggly dog if he had seen cyclists.
-He affirmed, but did he really exist?
+He affirmed and pointed their direction but did he really exist?
 Was that Rip van Winkle himself?

 I took advantage of the 60-mile rest stop and helped myself to a can of Coca-Cola.
 This was what I wanted to provide the extra boost up the hill.
 We were fewer than fourteen miles from the finish.
 I fired off that text message to Mike.
 He responded with enthusiasm.
 Again the route deviated in a more enjoyable approach.
 Things looked heavily in my favor.
 Soon it would be solely up to me to finish the job; all the circumstances had aligned in my favor to this point.